-Contact lenses are truly an amazing technology bringing millions of people around the world the gift of sight, freedom from continuous use of glasses, and numerous other benefits.
-We love providing these benefits to patient through accurate prescriptions and the latest in lens technology where we can treat many eye disorders such as nearsightedness (myopia), farsightedness (hyperopia), presbyopia (age-related loss of the ability to focus up close), and astigmatism (irregular shaped cornea or lens).
+Contact lenses are truly an amazing technology, bringing millions of people around the world the gift of sight, freedom from continuous use of glasses, and numerous other benefits.
+We love providing these benefits to patients through accurate prescriptions and the latest in lens technology, with which we can treat many eye disorders such as nearsightedness (myopia), farsightedness (hyperopia), presbyopia (age-related loss of the ability to focus up close), and astigmatism (irregularly-shaped cornea or lens).

 As with any medical product or device, there are important use instructions which must be followed precisely to avoid injury or permanent damage.
 In the case of contact lenses, this is primarily related to the cleaning of your lenses and the length of wear of your lenses.
 There are some serious health consequences related to improper care and use.

 Here are a few of which you should be aware to ensure your eyes stay healthy and to avoid permanent damage to your eyes:

 The U.S. Centers for Disease Control (CDC) conducted a survey in 2015 which indicated that 99% of the 45 million contact lens wearers in the U.S. admitted to at least one bad contact lens hygiene habit.
 Common bad habits are swimming or bathing with contacts inserted, cleaning contacts with tap water, not properly washing hands before handling contacts, and reusing cleaning solution.
 We highly encourage you to develop healthy contact lens habits.
 Please reach out if you need any advice on how to best avoid the serious consequences discussed above.